Legislation

-The law on social welfare stipulates the services that municipalities must produce.
+The law on social welfare stipulates the services that wellbeing services counties must organise.

 The law on the status and rights of social care clients includes issues of data security.